-Beckham hit the 4 month mark on August 17th, which means it was time for a Moms on Call schedule change!
+Beckham hit four months old on August 17th, which means it was time for a Moms on Call 4 month schedule change!
 This update is for his 4th month of life, from July 17th to August 17th and approximately weeks 13-17.
 Since it’s the beginning of November, I’m obviously behind a bit!

 Phew.
 Not even gonna lie, the past few months have been a beast.